alexander-lind/H1jet/README.md

 # H1jet
-A fast program to compute the differential transverse momentum distributions of one of the final-state particles produced in a
+A fast and easy-to-use program to compute the differential transverse momentum distributions of one of the final-state particles produced in a
   <img src="https://render.githubusercontent.com/render/math?math=2\to 2"> process.

 The latest version can be obtained with: